-There are many types of polymers and composites of commercial interest, as reviewed below.
-We help our clients surmount product and process challenges involving all of these types of materials, for a vast variety of end use applications.
+There are many types of polymers and composites of commercial interest, as reviewed below and also in the presentation that can be downloaded by clicking on the button below or to the right of this paragraph.
+At Bicerano & Associates, we help our clients surmount product and process challenges involving all of these types of materials, for a vast variety of end use applications.

 Amorphous and semicrystalline thermoplastics, and their melts